MBA : Rising Mortgage Rates Will End The 4-Year Refi Boom

 Or, presented in reverse, to maintain a monthly mortgage payment of $2,751, the Bay Area borrower could borrow $548,400, and not a penny more.
 This is a 12.4% purchasing power reduction and suggests that buyers should lock their rates now.

 It's also noteworthy that demand for the government's Home Affordable Refinance Program (HARP) remains strong.
 HARP mortgages accounted for close to 1-in-4 refinances during Q3 2012 and demand for the "underwater refinance" is rising in 2013.

 HARP accounts for roughly one-fourth of all refinance applications nationwide, and the program is expected to help more than 1,000,000 homeowners this year.

-HARP is available to homeowners with mortgages backed by Fannie Mae or Freddie Mac; with a 12-month perfect payment history; and with a mortgage securitized on or before May 31, 2009.
+HARP is available to homeowners with mortgages backed by Fannie Mae or Freddie Mac; with a 12-month perfect payment history; and with a mortgage for which the note date is no later than May 31, 2009.
 For homeowners with FHA-insured mortgages, a similar underwater loan-type is the FHA Streamline Refinance.

 Get Your Rates While Rates Are Still Low

 Mortgage rates have climbed since the Federal Reserve's late-January meeting but remain near lifetime lows.
 Through 2013, however, rates are expected to climb.

 Therefore, if you've been thinking about getting starting with a refinance, now would be a great time to do it.
 Mortgage rates often rise suddenly and unexpectedly.
 Get ahead of the changes and see what a mortgage refinance can do for you.